 Poqet PC Review

 We tested the Poqet Pc to check if it was a powerful mini-computer to give you our experience.
-First, talking of the size, we had no trouble carrying the ultraportable computer for our fieldwork.
+First, talking about the size, we had no trouble carrying the ultraportable computer for our fieldwork.
 It could fit on a small bag pack and was not prone to breaking; therefore, it gave us an easy time moving around our research area.

 The calendar appointment scheduler was another commendable built-in software that made our work more efficient.
 Since our work involved moving from place to place and getting data from different community members, we needed a tool to remind us of upcoming events.
 The calendar appointment scheduler also helped us never to miss any survey on our worklist.

 However, we had a minor challenge with the Poqet PC power consumption.
-We need a computer that would take us for more than two days without a recharge because we could be out of the camp for many days.
+We need a computer that would take us longer than two days without a recharge because we could be out of the camp for many days.
 The Poqet PC could only last about 10-20 hrs when we had lots of data entry activities.
 Also, its storage was small.
 Despite the external storage, it still gave us an extra task to change the floppy disc after three to four entries.

 Poqet PC Pros and Cons

 - Easily portable

 - Relatively cheap